fschatbot/Advent-Calendar-Python/readme.md

 ### TODO

-- Add a `requirements.txt` file with al the dependencies
+- Add a `requirements.txt` file with all the dependencies
 - If the `config.py` doesn't exist, create it from the template
 - Create a github workflow that generates a site to logs all the progress
 - Complete all the days from all the years